GangadharPanda/SpringBoot-EmployeeManagement/README.md

 }
 ```

-So we will need to call the Login(email, password) before getting the Salary for the employee.
+So we will need to call the Login(email, password) before deleting the employee.

 **Problem with this approach**